UnifiedPush/documentation/content/_index.md

 ---
 title: UnifiedPush
 ---
-UnifiedPush is specifications and tools that let the user choose how push notifications are delivered.
+UnifiedPush is a set of specifications and tools that lets the user choose how push notifications are delivered.
 All in a free and open source way.

 ## Getting Started

+### What are push notifications?

+Your mobile device often needs to receive updates from many messaging, and sometimes other apps that provide real-time updates.
+Without push notifications, each app would need to contact its own server to get updates.
+This wastes a lot of battery power.
+So, push notifications were created; they allow you to receive updates from multiple apps using one network connection by routing everything through a single server.

 ### I'm just a user who wants push notifications for apps using UnifiedPush, what should I do?